 Since the date of filing, the Debtor has reached an agreement with the Landlord to continue to lease the facility, has accepted and completed several contracts, and is currently bidding on a pipeline contract overseas.
-The Debtor is continuously bidding on contracts in order to restructure and maintain its business and pay its creditors.
+The Debtor is continuously bidding on contracts in order to restructure and maintain its business.